Justice Denied (Law & Order: Special Victims Unit)

 "Justice Denied" is the seventeenth episode of the thirteenth season of the NBC legal drama, Law & Order: Special Victims Unit and the 289th episode overall.
 It originally aired on NBC in the United States on April 11, 2012.
-The episode follows Detective Olivia Benson, who discovers that she may have put an innocent man in prison eight years ago for a crime that he did not commit, placing her job and her relationship with Executive ADA David Haden (Harry Connick, Jr.) on the line.
+The episode follows Detective Olivia Benson, who discovers that she may have put an innocent man in prison eight years ago for a crime that he did not commit, placing her job and her relationship with Executive ADA David Haden (Harry Connick Jr.) on the line.

 The episode was written by Stuart Feldman (teleplay and story) and show runner/executive producer Warren Leight (story), and directed by freshman Law & Order: SVU director Michael Slovis.
-This episode is notable for ending the season thirteen story arcs for characters Executive Assistant District Attorney David Haden and Defense Attorney Bayard Ellis, who were portrayed by Harry Connick, Jr. and Andre Braugher respectively; this episode also ending Detective Benson's relationship with EADA Haden who is promoted at the end of the episode.
+This episode is notable for ending the season thirteen story arcs for characters Executive Assistant District Attorney David Haden and Defense Attorney Bayard Ellis, who were portrayed by Harry Connick Jr. and Andre Braugher respectively; this episode also ending Detective Benson's relationship with EADA Haden who is promoted at the end of the episode.

 "Justice Denied" earned generally positive reviews, critics praising the break-up scene between Benson and Haden and Benson accepting Amaro as "a good partner"; the break-up scene made number 21 out of 25 on TV Guide's 2012 Best TV Episodes.
 According to the Nielsen ratings, the episode's original broadcast was watched by an average of 5.57 million total viewers and received a 1.7/4% share in the 18–49 age demographic, up slightly from the previous episode, "Child's Welfare".

 Plot

-In 2004, after a nine-hour interrogation, Omar Pena (Guillermo Díaz), a seaman in the US Navy, confesses to Detective Olivia Benson to the brutal rape of Ariel Baskins (Samantha Soule), who was tied up, gagged with a scarf, cut up, and partially blinded by the rapist's pouring ammonia in her eyes.
+In 2004, after a nine-hour interrogation, Omar Pena, a seaman in the US Navy, confesses to Detective Olivia Benson to the brutal rape of Ariel Baskins, who was tied up, gagged with a scarf, cut up, and partially blinded by the rapist's pouring ammonia in her eyes.
 Omar has recanted and claimed his innocence since, saying his confession was made under extreme duress.

-In 2012, Omar fails to convince Judge Karyn Blake (Ami Brabson) to allow DNA from the case to be gathered and tested via current methods not available eight years ago, then 23-year-old Gina Logan (Cynthia Laforte) is brought to the hospital after being similarly raped; thus, Benson recognizes the M.O. from Ariel's rape.
+In 2012, Omar fails to convince Judge Karyn Blake to allow DNA from the case to be gathered and tested via current methods not available eight years ago, then 23-year-old Gina Logan is brought to the hospital after being similarly raped; thus, Benson recognizes the M.O. from Ariel's rape.

 Special Victims Unit is forced to reopen the 2004 case, and Benson believes Gina's rapist is a copycat trying to throw doubt onto Omar's conviction.
-SVU learns Omar helped Mike Martinez (Mark Consuelos), another former sailor in jail for attempted rape, to get his conviction overturned.
+SVU learns Omar helped Mike Martinez, another former sailor in jail for attempted rape, to get his conviction overturned.
 When Benson interrogates Martinez and brings him to come perilously close to confessing to Gina's rape, Amaro sees that her intense techniques can result in a false confession.
 DNA results later prove Martinez is not Gina's rapist.